jokirot/testForLicense/README.md

 # License

+Hi Ariella.
 Here you can put the license for the package

 # Package description